 Renaissance pet portraits have become the single most popular style of custom pet art in 2026.
 A renaissance pet portrait transforms your dog or cat into a regal figure from the European Renaissance era, dressed in velvet robes, military uniforms, or royal gowns, and set against classical backgrounds.
 The style works because the contrast between a familiar pet face and unexpected royal attire creates an instant emotional reaction: laughter first, then admiration, then the realization that you need one on your wall immediately.
 With PawFav, you can create a royal pet portrait in minutes, preview it before printing, and have it on canvas the same day for roughly $30 to $50 total.
-Compare that to $60 to $300+ from commissioned artists who take weeks to deliver.
+Compare that to $60 to $300+ from commissioned artists who take 1 to 4 weeks to deliver.

 It starts with a laugh.
 Someone shows you a picture of their golden retriever wearing a velvet robe and a gilded collar, posed with the quiet dignity of a 16th-century duke.
 You snort.
 Then you look closer.
 Then you think: my dog needs this.